How Do Seat Belts Work? (And Do You Really Need to Wear One?)

 Everyone has their reasons, of course.
-Common explanations include protesting government intrusion in the form of mandatory seatbelt laws; disliking the feeling of a belt across the chest; thinking (wrongly) that passengers don’t need to wear them; thinking (wrongly, again) that airbags will keep them safe; and believing that they drive better without the security a belt offers.
+Common explanations include disliking the feeling of a belt across the chest; thinking (wrongly) that passengers don’t need to wear them; thinking (wrongly, again) that airbags will keep them safe; and believing that they drive better without the security a belt offers.
 These are all fallacies — again, the numbers don’t lie.
 But what about the big fear a lot of people have: getting trapped in the car after a crash?

 The Michigan State Police have the best answer to this common phobia.
 Crashes involving fire or water are extremely rare, but surviving them requires you to remain conscious and in control.
 “The greatest danger is with the impact that precedes the fire or submersion in water,” police say.
 “If you’re not using a seat belt, it’s very likely that you will be knocked unconscious or severely injured.
 If you’re belted, it’s very likely you will be able to unbuckle yourself and get out of a potential fire or submerged car situation.”

-Still freaked out?
-Here’s our final point in our list of seat belt safety tips: get a seat belt knife/car safety tool.
-We like the compact Exitool, a combo seat belt cutter, window breaker and LED light.
-And once you’ve gotten that, do yourself another favor and compare car insurance quotes.
+Now that you are more aware of safety driving tips, do yourself another favor and compare car insurance quotes.
 It only takes a few minutes to discover the best deals on insurance and pick the one that’s right for you.